7000qwq/gold/README.md

    - Use an HTTPS tunneling service to map the Raspberry Pi’s internal network to a public domain.

 ## Future Enhancements
-- Add support for additional precious metal price monitoring.
+- Add line charts of gold prices for different time scales.
-- Introduce user role-based access control for enhanced security.
-- Implement data visualization dashboards for better analytical insights.
+- Develop an automated trading tool.

 ---